The-Programming-Squirrel/blog/legal-docs/privacy-policy.md

 ---
 *Effective Date: January 13, 2025*

-The-Programming-Squirrel ("we," "our," or "us") values your privacy and is committed to protecting your personal data.
+The Programming Squirrel ("we," "our," or "us") values your privacy and is committed to protecting your personal data.
 This Privacy Policy outlines how we collect, use, store, share, and protect your information when you visit our website, the-programming-squirrel.com (the "Website").
 It also explains your rights and how to exercise them.

 By using our Website, you agree to the collection and use of information in accordance with this Privacy Policy.
 If you have any questions or concerns, you can contact us at [nyki@the-programming-squirrel.com](mailto:nyki@the-programming-squirrel.com).